Daniel Brown – Lead Counsel hear my name

 A graduate of Queen’s University Law School, one of the country’s leading law faculties, Daniel commenced practicing criminal law more than fifteen years ago at Pinkofskys LLP ‐ Canada’s largest criminal defence firm.
 He opened Daniel Brown Law in 2008.

-Daniel is among an elite group of defence lawyers certified as a criminal law specialist by the Law Society of Ontario, the governing body of Ontario lawyers.
+Daniel is among an elite group of defence lawyers certified as criminal law specialists by the Law Society of Ontario, the governing body of Ontario lawyers.
 This certification guarantees that the recipient is, “recognized and experienced in his or her field of law and who has met high standards”.

 Daniel is a seasoned and highly skilled criminal defence lawyer.
-With his office located in close proximity to several key courthouses in downtown Toronto, he routinely represents clients charged with everything from domestic assault and drug possession, to impaired driving, sexual assault and murder.
+With offices located in close proximity to several key courthouses in downtown Toronto and York Region, he routinely represents clients charged with everything from domestic assault and drug possession, to impaired driving, sexual assault and murder.

-Daniel has appeared at all levels of court in the Province of Ontario, including Ontario Court of Justice, Superior Court of Justice, the Ontario Court of Appeal and the Supreme Court of Canada.
+Daniel has appeared at all levels of court in the Province of Ontario, including as trial counsel in the Ontario Court of Justice and Superior Court of Justice and as appellate counsel at the Court of Appeal for Ontario and the Supreme Court of Canada.

-Daniel acts as a mentor in Ryerson University’s Law Practice Program and has been a frequent guest lecturer at Queen’s University Law School, University of Toronto Law School and York University’s Osgoode Hall Law School.
+Daniel is an Adjunct Professor at Queen’s University, Faculty of Law, where he teaches Advanced Criminal Law and supervises the law school’s Criminal Appellate Externship Program.
+He has previously acted as a mentor in Ryerson University’s Law Practice Program and has been a frequent guest lecturer at numerous law schools including Dalhousie University, Queen’s University , University of Toronto and Osgoode Hall Law School.

-Daniel has testified as an expert witness on criminal justice policy before the Canadian House of Commons and the Senate.
-He has also presented at legal conferences hosted by the Crown and defence bar, the Law Society of Ontario, Criminal Lawyers Association, Ontario Bar Association, and The Advocates Society, on topics ranging from developments in criminal law procedure and forensic science to gang culture.
+Daniel has frequently testified as an expert witness on criminal justice policy before the Canadian House of Commons and the Senate.
+He has also presented at legal conferences hosted by the judiciary, the Crown and defence bar, the Law Society of Ontario, Ontario Bar Association, and The Advocates Society, on topics ranging from developments in criminal law procedure and forensic science to gang culture.

 As a result of his interactions with the media, Daniel has acquired invaluable knowledge when it comes to shielding a client’s case from publicity or, when media coverage is inevitable, presenting his clients in a fair and positive light.